seven-io/bagisto/README.md

 ## Installation

+1. Retrieve the package via composer by running `composer require sms/bagisto`

-1. Register the package as service provider by appending an entry in **config/app.php**.
+2. Register the package as service provider by appending an entry in **config/app.php**.

 ```php
 <?php